Chapter

 Homology

-(Same-ology) is the study of biological similarities within all living
+(Same-ology) is the study of biological similarities within all living organisms.
+For example, fish eyes work similar to bird eyes

-similar to human eyes.
+and human eyes.
 Since there are so many similarities between

 functional similarities between our DNA and the neurons of our brain.